yoojinoh/hrmdock/README.md

 HRMDock
 ==========

-Bash project to use docker images
+Bash project to manage code dependencies using Dockerfiles.

 Start by:

     source hrmdock_utils.sh

+It's good practice to have it your .bashrc

-Importing will give you access to helper function to build images, and run containers.
+Importing will give you access to helper function to build images, run containers or update your ubuntu machine.

 The workflow is as follows: